creasty/ansible-roles/docs/auto_scaling.md

 Excerpt
 -------

-- create an application directory
+- copy fetch script
-- create a shared directory
+- ensure the server is up-to-date as it's launched from AMI

 Configuration